 6. Basel is Beautiful

-Basel is Switzerland’s architectural capital.
+Basel is filled with amazing architecture.
 While many of the buildings in Switzerland are historic (and much of Basel is as well) there are many modern designs and buildings in Basel that make the city stand out from the rest.
 The city has done an excellent job of integrating modern buildings with its medieval wonders.

-7. Museum der Kulteren Basel (Museum of Cultures)
+7. Museum der Kulturen Basel (Museum of Cultures)

-A stand-out is the Museum de Kulteren which has a classicist-style design dating back to 1849 and topped it with a modern rooftop with hanging gardens bringing it into the 21st century.
+A stand-out is the Museum de Kulturen which has a classicist-style design dating back to 1849 with a modern rooftop with hanging gardens bringing it into the 21st century.
 The modern reflective ceramic tiles mimic the Old City’s medieval roofs.

 8. Basel Exhibition Center